 I partner with HomeAdvisor to help you find the best landscaping contractors in your area.
 Compare quotes for free from fully vetted landscaping professionals.

 Choosing the Right Professional

 If you decide that installing a retaining wall is not right for you, plenty of professionals can do it for you.
 Choose one who has ample experience putting in retaining walls and who will discuss the pros and cons of several options with you.
 If you already have a clear vision of what you want the wall to look like, discuss it with your builder, and they can usually incorporate those elements into their design.
 Remember to discuss logistics, such as how long the wall will take to install, when the builders can start, and what the entire project will cost.

 Whether to hire someone to install your retaining wall or do it yourself is a personal preference.
-If putting it up would be a chore and you can afford to hire someone, the answer is clear-cut.
-For most people, weighing the pros and cons will be required to determine whether you plan to forge ahead with a DIY project or pick up the phone and call a professional.
+If putting it up would be a chore and you can afford to hire someone, the answer is pretty clear-cut.
+For most people, just weigh the pros and cons I outlined above to determine whether you want to forge ahead with a DIY project or pick up the phone and call a professional.

 Questions?
 Let me know.
 Always happy to help.